What is Subjectivity?

 Subjectivity and Nihilism

 Most people assume that their beliefs and choices have an objective basis of some kind.
-They have never thought about it.
-They just assume that there is some way to objectively justify their beliefs and choices.
 They presuppose the existence of objective truth and value.
 They believe in cosmic good and evil, and a cosmic imperative to do good, not evil.

 This is all delusion.

-A few people start thinking philosophically and psychologically about themselves: about truth, value, meaning, morality, etc. They start questioning their naive assumptions.
+Some people start thinking philosophically and psychologically about themselves: about truth, value, meaning, morality, etc. They question their naive assumptions.
 After a long search, they discover that there is no objective basis for beliefs and choices.
 Instead of an objective foundation, they discover the abyss.

 This is a process of disillusionment.
-It destroys the illusion that you have a foundation.
-It annihilates the illusion of objectivity.
-I call the resulting state of disillusionment (and enlightenment) “nihilism”.
+It destroys the illusion of an objective foundation.
+Nihilism is the resulting state of disillusionment (and enlightenment).

-Few go down this path.
-Of those that do, many get stuck at this point.
+Very few people discover the abyss.
+Of those who do, many get stuck at this point.
 They view the absence of a foundation as an irresolvable problem.
 It seems to render their beliefs and choices meaningless.
 Life seems absurd.

 Truth and value exist from a subjective perspective.
 You are a subject.
 So, truth and value exist from your perspective.